Kayentatherium

 Kayentatherium is an extinct genus of tritylodontid cynodonts that lived during the Early Jurassic.
 It is one of two tritylodonts from the Kayenta Formation of northern Arizona, United States.

 Kayentatherium means "Kayenta Beast", and is named for the geological formation in which it was found, the Kayenta Formation.
 Kayentatherium is known from several specimens.
 The specific name honors paleontologist Samuel Welles, who worked with the University of California Museum of Paleontology in much of the pioneering work on the paleontology of the Kayenta Formation.

 History

-The first tritylodontid material found in the Kayenta Formation were collected in the 1950s, and further material was collected in 1977 and 1982 by a team led by Farish Jenkins.
+The first tritylodontid material found within the Kayenta Formation was collected by members of the United States Geological Survey in 1953.
+Further material was collected in 1977 and 1982 by a team led by Farish Jenkins.
 Also found in the same rocks were Dinnebitodon amarali and Nearctylodon broomi, but the latter was later considered to be a juvenile specimen of Kayentatherium, and so was synonymised.

 Description

 It was about a meter long, the skull was over 20 cm in length.
 It was a robust and stocky animal with a large head and stout backbone.
 Some researchers think it might have been semi-aquatic, with adaptations formerly thought to indicate digging habits now interpreted as specialisation towards limb-powered swimming.
 Slight flattening and flaring of the tail vertebrae also suggest specialisms for a semi-aquatic ecology.
 If this was the case, it would be one of the earliest examples of semi-aquatic specialism in mammaliamorphs in the mammal fossil record.